 The decision

-We chose option 3.
+We chose the third.

 Here's the reasoning: Lighthouse scores measure synthetic performance under throttled conditions.
 Real users on modern networks and devices won't notice 38KB.
 The build-time improvements compound across every code change.
 The CSS-first configuration will save debugging time for months.